lammps/lammps/doc/src/pair_polymorphic.rst

    T_{IJ}\left(r\right) & = \frac{1}{1+exp\left[-b_{f,IJ}\left(r-r_{f,IJ}\right)\right]} \\
    V_{ZBL,IJ}\left(r\right) & = 14.4 \cdot \frac{Z_I \cdot Z_J}{r}\sum_{k=1}^{4}\mu_k \cdot exp\left[-\nu_k \left(Z_I^{0.23}+Z_J^{0.23}\right) r\right]

 where :math:`f_{c,IJ}(r)` is the as defined above.
 This Tersoff potential differs from the one above because the :math:`P_{JIK}(\Delta r)` function is now dependent on all three species I, J, and K.

-If the tabulated functions are created using the parameters of sw, tersoff, and eam potentials, the polymorphic pair style will produce the same global properties (energies and stresses) and the same forces as the sw, tersoff, and eam pair styles.
-The polymorphic pair style also produces the same atom properties (energies and stresses) as the corresponding tersoff and eam pair styles.
-However, due to a different partition of global properties to atom properties, the polymorphic pair style will produce different atom properties (energies and stresses) as the sw pair style.
+If the tabulated functions are created using the parameters of Stillinger-Weber, Tersoff, and EAM potentials, the polymorphic pair style will produce the same global properties (energies and stresses) and the same forces as the :doc:`sw <pair_sw>`, :doc:`tersoff
+<pair_tersoff>`, and :doc:`eam <pair_eam>` pair styles.
+The polymorphic
+pair style also produces the same per-atom properties (energies and stresses) as the corresponding :doc:`tersoff <pair_tersoff>` and :doc:`eam <pair_eam>` pair styles.
+However, due to a different partitioning of global properties to per-atom properties, the polymorphic pair style will produce different per-atom properties (energies and stresses) as the :doc:`sw <pair_sw>` pair style.
 This does not mean that polymorphic pair style is different from the sw pair style.
 It just means that the definitions of the atom energies and atom stresses are different.

 Only a single pair_coeff command is used with the polymorphic pair style which specifies an potential file for all needed elements.